harlan-zw/harlanzw.com-vitepress/app/blog/vue-automatic-component-imports/index.md

 Your `App.vue` now knows what the HelloWorld component is and works.
 Try it yourself.

+Note: This really is a _dumb_ solution, as it will be modifying `HelloWorld.vue` to also import itself.

 ### Step 3.
 Making it smart

 #### a.
 Scan components

-The first step in making it smarter is we need to create a map of the components we want to automatically import.
+The first step in making it smarter is we need to create a map of the components files we want to automatically import.

 This is fairly straight forward, we recursively iterate over the components folder and do some mapping.